Carbon Neutral Biogas

 Burn a kilogram of methane and you get 2.75 kg of CO2.
 The global warming effect of 1 kg of CH4, in the GWP scale, is 30.
 Releasing the methane is 30/2.75 = 11 times worse than burning it, from a global warming point of view.
 Pound per pound, methane is 30 times worse.

-Since it is anyway there, shouldn't we burn it and reduce CO2 emissions of ships by 25%?
+Since it is anyway there, shouldn't we capture it, and then burn it and reduce CO2 emissions of ships by 25%?

 GREENING THE TRANSPORTATION CHAIN